-Most of the atoms in your body are 13.7 billion years old, and being you is just the latest page in the incredible story of their life.
+Most of the atoms in your body are 13.7 billion years old, and being you is just the latest page in the story of their life.

-There’s no doubt that they’ve been inside of stars, and floated suspended in outer space for far longer than our species has been around.
+We know for sure that they’ve been inside of stars, and floated suspended in outer space for far longer than our species has been around.

 They’ve washed through the chemical cycles of the Earth countless times, which might have included being frozen to the top of a mountain in one eon, to stomping through dense jungles as part of the thigh bone of a brontosaurus in the next.

 We can use modern science to see the story of us from its true beginning.
 Along the way we will discover how we are born from the universe, not seperate, like a wave that emerges from an ocean.

 Atoms are the minuscule LEGO blocks of everything we see around us.
 They make up the cells that make up our bodies, and most atoms will journey around the universe for 10 million billion billion billion years before they break down.
 They are practically immortal (with some exceptions).

 Though there are different types of atoms (called elements), slightly different but parallel stories, though they all begin in the same place; the Big Bang.